clementw168/Imbalanced-Quickdraw/README.md

 # Imbalanced-Quickdraw

 Winning an intern competition on imbalanced image classification.
+The competition took place between November, 15th 2021 and December, 15th 2021.

 ## Table of contents